richafnu/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 >
 ### Finish setting up the Program Summary pages

-The other pages required for set up in Program Summary work the same way as for a recurring-type survey program.
+The other pages required for setup in Program Summary work the same way as for a recurring-type survey program.
 Follow the guidance on these pages:

 |Program Summary page|Tips|
 |-------|----------|